youmari/portfolio/README.md

 ## Getting Started

-this is simple portfolio where you can show you skills.
+this is a simple portfolio where you can show your skills.

 ## Authors